med1844/Toy-Compiler-Frontend/README.md

         break
 ```

-Save these code snippets into a file, e.g. `test_calc.py`.
-Then, you should get a working calculator:
+Save these code snippets into a file, you should get a working calculator:

 ```
-$ python test_calc.py
+$ python examples/calc.py
 >>> 5 + 6 * 7 - (8 - 9 * 10)
 129
 >>> (5 + 6) * 7 - 8 - 9 * 10
 -21
 >>>
 ```

+You may find the above code in `examples/calc.py` and try to run it yourself.
+There's also other simple examples that might interest you.

 ## Portability